vszabo2/smithy/designs/mixins.md

 members local to the shape are returned.
 This reduces the complexity of code generators and will prevent issues with code generators forgetting to traverse mixins to resolve members.

+The reference implementation will also contain a model transformation that can "flatten" mixins out of a model so that they do not need to be accounted for in code generators and other tooling that performs exogenous model transformations.

+Smithy's diff implementation should be updated to understand the impact of mixins on backward compatibility, especially mixins that are marked with the `@private` trait.

 ### Converting to OpenAPI, JSON Schema, and other models